neondatabase/website/content/docs/connect/connection-pooling.md

 ## Neon PgBouncer configuration settings

 Neon's PgBouncer configuration is shown below.
-The settings are not user-configurable, but if you are a paid plan user and require a different setting, please contact [Neon Support](/docs/introduction/support).
+The settings are not user-configurable, but if you are a paid plan user and require a different setting, please contact [Neon Support](/docs/introduction/support) or use Neon CLI to update project's [default_endpoint_settings](https://api-docs.neon.tech/reference/updateproject).

 ```ini
 [pgbouncer]